nwdaudt/far-out_seabirds/README.md

 ## Project structure

 Workspace is set as shown below.
-All folders in [square brackets] are not tracked with `git`
+All folders in [square brackets] are not tracked with `git`.

 ```shell
 far-out_seabirds